304SS vs 316SS

 Compatibility with Food and Medical Applications 304SS vs 316SS

 Both 304 and 316 stainless steel are considered safe for use in food and medical applications.
-However, 316 stainless steel is more commonly used in such industries due to its enhanced corrosion resistance and ability to withstand exposure to harsh chemicals.
+However, 316 stainless steel is more commonly used in such industries (Static Mixers) due to its enhanced corrosion resistance and ability to withstand exposure to harsh chemicals.

 Cost